NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 # Using the GDC Data Portal Application API

-The GDC Portal provides a number of hooks for querying the GDC API.
+The GDC Data Portal provides a number of hooks for querying the GDC API.
 These hooks are located in the `@gff/core` package.
 The hooks are designed to work in a manner similar to the RTL Query hooks.
 The hooks take arguments and return an object.
 The object contains the data and the status of the query.
 The status of the query is stored in the `isSuccess` variable.